'He will be deeply missed' | St. Louis police officer shot in head Saturday dies from his injuries

 Police believe the man suspected of shooting the officers shot or shot at a homeless man in the neighborhood, and then went into a house where he forced a couple out at gunpoint.

-5 On Your Side’s Casey Nolen spoke to Steve and Mimi Haag said it must have been their "guardian angels" who got them out of the house.
+5 On Your Side’s Casey Nolen spoke to the couple, Steve and Mimi Haag.
+They said it must have been their "guardian angels" who got them out of the house.

 “He could have very easily just shot the both of us and he didn’t, and I just thank God for protection,” Steve Haag said.